 8. Take Advantage of Your Social Networks

 Social networks are called social networks for a reason—they exist to connect people.
-Utilize networking sites like LinkedIn and Facebook to connect with hiring managers or just people who’ve worked abroad where you want to work and could possibly recommend you.
+Utilize networking sites like LinkedIn and Facebook.
+You can connect with hiring managers or people who’ve worked abroad where you want to work.
+Then they could possibly recommend you.

 You could also join Facebook groups for specific niches within particular regions (i.e. bartenders in Melbourne, jobs in Queenstown, NZ).
 Leverage those groups to help yourself find work by letting people know that you are coming and looking for employment.
-A lot of these Facebook groups exist for the sole reason of helping people find work and helping hiring managers find employees.
+A lot of these groups are solely for helping people find work and helping managers find employees.

 If you conduct yourself like a professional and persist, you will find work abroad without experience.
-And if it’s not the job you wanted, you’ll work your way up.
+And you'll work your way up if it’s not the job you wanted.
 Keep an open mind and keep confident, and you could travel the world and make money while doing it.